 Researchers have long searched for best workplace learning methods.
 The 70:20:10 Model for Learning and Development is a proven approach for training employees.

 The model purports that individuals obtain 70% of knowledge from hands-on experiences, 20% from informal interactions, and 10% from formal educational events.

 The model was created in the ‘80s by three researchers working with the Center for Creative Leadership, a nonprofit educational institution in Greensboro, N.C.

 The three, Morgan McCall, Michael M. Lombardo and Robert A. Eichinger, were researching the key developmental experiences of successful managers.

 The 70:20:10 model is considered to be of greatest value as a general guideline for organizations seeking to maximize the effectiveness of their learning and development programs.

-WalkMe is a performance support solution that was designed around the idea that on-the-job hands-on experience (the 70%) is the most beneficial, because it enables employees to refine their job-related skills, make decisions, address challenges and interact with influential people such as bosses and mentors within work settings.
+WalkMe is a performance support solution that was designed based on the assumption that on-the-job experience (the 70%) is the most beneficial.
+This is because it enables employees to develop job-related skills, make decisions, and address challenges within their workflow.

-With the high investment made in employee training, companies want to see results that are tangible, measurable and long-lasting.
+Companies invest a lot of money in workplace learning methods.
+They want to see results that are tangible, measurable and long-lasting.
 WalkMe provides the platform that really brings it home.

 – Accelerate Onboarding and Training Times